CySA+ jobs outlook [updated 2021]

 The U.S. Armed Forces and defense contractors are the top employers in this arena, although companies in retail, finance and healthcare also need cybersecurity pros.

-Here is a list of companies where CySA+ holders are in high demand, along with the median salary for each one:
+Here is a list of companies where CySA+ holders are in high demand, along with the average salary for each one:

 CompTIA also publishes a list of employers that commonly hire CySA+ holders.
 As you can see, there’s more industry variety represented here:

 - Western Governors University

 - Japan Business Systems (JBS)